SachsLab/IntracranialNeurophysDL/data/kjm_ecog/README.md

 This server can sometimes be quite slow when downloading with this script.
 It might be faster to download the data using your browser.

+Then run `python data/kjm_ecog/02_extract.py`.
+This will unzip each file to its own folder.

-Then run `python data/kjm_ecog/02_convert.py`.
-This will load each datafile, modify the data, then save it into ./data/kjm_ecog/convert
+(TODO:) Then run `python data/kjm_ecog/03_convert.py`.
+This will perform preliminary processing on the data and store the result in ./data/kjm_ecog/convert